lucasteles/arachinator/README.md

 # Arachinator

-The Wasps are zombifying the bugs to dominate the world destroy all giant zombie bugs with your Big Turet Spider.
+The wasps are zombifying the bugs to dominate the world, destroy all zombie bugs with your BTS (big turret spider).

 ## About